 - The candidate returns a signed copy of the letter accepting the Visiting Research Title on stated conditions.

-- Academic Affairs adds the Visiting Research Title holder to the QUB Additional Persons database, and provides an identification card, which is issued by the Estates Directorate, to the title holder upon collection.
+- Academic Affairs adds the Visiting Research Title holder to the QUB Additional Persons database and, on confirmation of the visitor’s citizenship/visa status, provides an identification card to the holder upon collection.

 - Once approval of a renewal nomination is granted: